Call-tracking software: Call-back function

 The call-back function is exclusively web-based.
 Here, the internet user provides a phone number on the website of a company that is advertising at which he/she can be called back.
 As soon as the user confirms she wants to be contacted with a click of the mouse, the technology behind this automatically sets up a telephone conversation between the advertiser and the interested party.

 At the same time, a cookie saves information on which online advertising medium led to the telephone call.
 As a web-based service, this procedure is limited to advertising measures on the internet.

 Callback is often automated through the use of web callback or mobile phone applications.

 Call number tracking

 Unlike the call-back procedure, call number tracking does not include any web-based functions but is based on a telephone server solution.
 As a rule, advertisers are provided a multitude of service numbers for customer feedback, where landline numbers can also be used.
 This enables each print ad, each online banner and any number of other advertising media to communicate an individual phone number as a response element.

 Dynamic Call Tracking

 Dynamic call tracking works similarly to Google Analytics but has additional software that allows websites to dynamically swap phone numbers presented to each user when the website loads.
 This is known as dynamic call tracking.
-In essence, providers for this type of service supply users with software that is placed on their website which controls what numbers are shown to users on the site. there are two main methods of Dynamic Call Tracking:
+In essence, providers for this type of service supply users with code snippets that are placed on their website to control what numbers are shown to users on the site (dynamic number insertion).
+There are two main methods of dynamic call tracking: